cosmos/interchain-security/tests/mbt/driver/README.md

 This will generate several "families" of traces in the `traces` folder.

-Here is what one of the lines from `./generate traces` looks like:
+Here is what one of the lines from `./generate_traces.sh` looks like:
 ```
 go run ./... -modelPath=../model/ccv_boundeddrift.qnt -step stepBoundedDrift  -invariant CanTimeoutConsumer -traceFolder traces/bound_timeout -numTraces 10 -numSteps 200 -numSamples 200
 ```